arunpraba/reactjs.org/src/content/reference/react-dom/server/renderToPipeableStream.md

 });
 ```

 In the example above, the `bootstrapScriptContent` option adds an extra inline `<script>` tag that sets the global `window.assetMap` variable on the client.
-This lets the client code read the same `assetMap`:
+This enables the client code read the same `assetMap`:

 ```js {4}
 import { hydrateRoot } from 'react-dom/client';